-High (direct) involvement: The audit is conducted directly either by our staff or by a private-sector firm under contract.
-In either case, the Office of the Auditor General is
+1. High (direct) involvement: The audit is conducted directly either by our staff or by a private-sector firm under contract.
+In either case, our office is responsible for the audit and signs the audit opinion.
+Direct audit involvement provides us with the greatest understanding of the auditee's business.

-- responsible for the audit and signs the audit opinion.
-Direct audit involvement provides us with the greatest understanding of the auditee's business. - 2.
-Moderate (oversight) involvement: The audit is conducted by a private-sector firm.
+- 2. Moderate (oversight) involvement: The audit is conducted by a private-sector firm.
 We conduct extended procedures to better understand the business of, the issues in, and the audit risk involved with these entities.
-These extended procedures include attending audit committee meetings and reviewing the appointed auditor's audit plans and yearend audit files.
-As well as providing us with information about the audited entity, these procedures also allow us to determine if the audit work is sufficient for the Auditor General to form an opinion on government's Summary Financial Statements. - 3.
+These extended procedures include our attending audit committee meetings and reviewing the appointed auditor's audit plans and yearend audit files.
+As well as providing us with information about the audited entity, these procedures also allow us to determine whether the audit work is sufficient for the Auditor General to form an opinion on government's Summary Financial Statements. - 3.
 Low (limited) involvement: The audit is conducted by a private-sector firm.
-To meet professional requirements, the Auditor General informs the appointed auditor that we will be relying on their work, and may direct or review the audit work as required.
-We will also work with the auditor if there is a specific issue in the entity or sector that needs to be addressed, as we may be able to provide specific information around the issue, or request that additional audit work be performed if required.
-As well, a sample of the auditor's files may be reviewed.
+To meet professional requirements, the Auditor General informs the appointed auditor that our office will be relying on their work and may direct or review the audit work as required.
+We also work with the auditor if there is a specific issue in the entity or sector that needs to be addressed, as we may be able to provide necessary information or request that additional audit work be performed if required.
+We might also review a sample of the auditor's files.